workers-safety/workers-safety-website/content/communications/the-wsib-fails-workers-who-suffer-psychological-injuries.md

 +++
 ## Letter to WSIB’s President & CEO.

 The Workers' Health and Safety Legal Clinic delivered a letter to Mr. Thomas Teahen, President and CEO of the Workplace Safety and Insurance Board (WSIB).
-The letter provides an example of the treatment injured workers face when they suffer from psychological trauma, not physical injuries, at work.
+The letter provides an example of the treatment injured workers face when they suffer from post traumatic stress disorder related to their workplace injury.

 * * *